Explore Backup Options

 No, usage is prorated based on the number of days in a month that an instance has been protected.

-All data stored with Azure Backup is charged at Azure Block blob rates, for the duration that the data is kept with Azure Backup.
+All data stored with Azure Backup is billed per the backup storage rates listed above, for the duration that the data is kept with Azure Backup.
 However, increasing retention does not impact the software price for protected instances that you pay.
 Note that you must have the latest Azure Backup agent installed on the machine to ensure this behavior.

 For as long as your data is retained with Azure Backup, you will continue to pay for both Protected Instances and Storage.
 Your Protected Instances bill is based on the size from the last successful backup before you decided to stop protection.
 Your Storage bill is based on the total amount of data stored in the backup vault for that instance.